↑

 How to make milk halwa recipe - Step4

-5. Start adding ghee.Add a tbsp of ghee and keep cooking.
+5. Start adding ghee.Add a tablespoon of ghee and keep cooking.

 How to make milk halwa recipe - Step5